 - Road material like asphalt or rocks lodged into the skin

 Who Suffers From Road Rash?

-Road rash isn’t a concern in many car accidents unless occupants get ejected from their vehicles or come in contact with the surface of the road some other way.
+Road rash isn’t a concern in many car accidents unless occupants get ejected from their vehicles or come in contact with the road’s surface some other way.
 As a result, road rash is most common in accidents involving:

-Road rash injuries from direct contact with the road are uncommon among vehicle occupants in a crash, but there are many other ways a vehicle occupant could sustain crash-related friction burns, even without leaving the confines of their car.
-For example, intense friction between your body and your seatbelt or other interior surfaces of your vehicle could lead to friction burns very similar to road rash with equally serious health risks.
+Road rash injuries from direct contact with the road are uncommon among vehicle occupants in a crash.
+Still, there are many other ways a vehicle occupant could sustain crash-related friction burns, even without leaving the confines of their car.
+For example, intense friction between your body and your seatbelt or other interior surfaces of your vehicle could lead to friction burns similar to road rash with equally serious health risks.

 Preventing Road Rash

-Motorcyclists are by far the group most at risk for road rash injuries, so riders should always take extra precautions before hitting the road.
-Riders can prevent prolonged skin exposure to the road surface in the event of an accident by wearing thick riding gear that covers exposed areas like the legs, arms, and knees.
+Motorcyclists are most at risk for road rash injuries, so riders should always take extra precautions before hitting the road.
+In an accident, riders can prevent prolonged skin exposure to the road surface by wearing thick riding gear that covers exposed areas like the legs, arms, and knees.
 Unfortunately, these precautions aren’t always enough to prevent road rash injuries.

 Treating Road Rash Injuries